Do you know when balls drop? A lot of people really don’t know the answer to this (but pretend that they do)

 Next interesting fact you might like to know is that one ball is usually lower than the other.
 This is so they don’t clang into each other all the time and so they kinda sit next to each other when you’re sitting down.

 Sounds to me like your balls are just like most people’s.
-So next time someone asks you whether your balls have dropped you can say – ‘yes like the majority of boys my balls dropped after I was born.’
+So next time someone asks you whether your balls have dropped you can say – ‘yes like the majority of boys (with balls) my balls dropped after I was born.’

 Guys aren’t that great at talking about this because they don’t really get taught this stuff very well and they are often afraid to admit that they don’t know something.
 So now I’ve taught you about your balls, maybe you can spread the word and teach someone about theirs.